100mslive/100ms-docs/common/faq.md

 #### I’d like to make some changes on how the video player looks.
 Do you have any resources I can pass to my design team so they can get started with the parts that are easy to configure?

 100ms SDK is not coupled with the UI, which means you are free to change whatever you want.
 You can even use a completely custom built player from scratch.
-Please check out this super [Figma UI Kit](https://www.figma.com/community/file/1165192525323846383) the 100ms design team put together!
+Please check out this super [Figma UI Kit](https://www.figma.com/community/file/1165192525323846383) the 100ms design team put together.

 #### Is it possible to capture some images shown by customers during a call and store it in a database?
 It could be useful for applications like KYC.